gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 # Flask GeoAPI — Flask with geospatial super powers

-This tutorial will give an introduction on how to setup Flask, enable it with spatial capabilities and expose those functionalities via a REST API delivered by Flask-RESTPlus.
+This tutorial will give an introduction on how to setup Flask, enable it with spatial capabilities and expose those functionalities via a REST API delivered by a customized Flask-RESTPlus.

 **Note**, this tutorial is addressing developers with a basic understanding on Python and what spatial data is.
 Knowledge in Flask is not required as we're going to learn exactly that together ;).